lilongen/awssshsocks/README.md

 # aws ssh socks
-- aws ec2 host
-- one ssh command to setup a local socks proxy
 - run on linux/mac
 - run heartbeat.sh periodly (example: put it into crontab, and run it every one minute, using * * * * * )
 - modify var.sh.tpl to update awsHost, awsHostKey variables and rename file to vars.sh
 - localhost:12306 acts as socks proxy
+- alias.sh is not necessary, it's just adding alias command for convenience